-PCR diagnostics Burning or itching of the external genitalia, a variety of allocation serous, purulent or mixed, hard current “thrush”, all sorts of problems with the prostate – from these and other symptoms can be eliminated, if accurately determine the causative agent and undergo appropriate treatment.
-PCR in most cases helps to solve this problem are more likely to establish the truth of the pathogen.
+PCR diagnostics.
+Burning or itching of the external genitalia, a variety of allocation serous, purulent or mixed, hard “thrush” current , all sorts of problems with the prostate – from these and other symptoms can be eliminated, if accurately determine the causative agent and undergo appropriate treatment.
+PCR in most cases helps to solve this problem and helps to establish the truth of the pathogen.

 Gonorrhea, mycoplasma, chlamydia, trichomonas, HPV and other diseases can occur almost asymptomatic.
 In this situation it is quite difficult to understand what actually causes the inflammation of the urinary organs.
-PCR in this case helps to identify this pathogen, then was appointed to adequate treatment.
+PCR in this case helps to identify this pathogen.

 It is known that hepatitis can be caused by viruses A and B, C and D, C and E. PCR virus in the blood can be detected much earlier than the analysis on the definition of antibodies to the respective antigens.

-PCR helps in this case reliably answer the question whether the HIV in the body of the person is present or not, with a probability of 99%.
-PCR is particularly important to conduct during the so-called “window” when the virus is, but in the blood are no antibodies in sufficient quantities for detection by laboratory methods ( “window” in some cases it may take more than 3.5 years, although it standard time is about 6-12 months).
+PCR helps in this case to answer the question whether the HIV is presented or not in the human, with a probability of 99%.
+PCR is particularly important to conduct during the so-called “window” when the virus is, but in the blood there are no antibodies in sufficient quantities for detection by laboratory methods ( “window” in some cases may take more than 3.5 years, although its standard time is about 6-12 months).

-Since PCR can not only diagnose the disease, but also to monitor the effectiveness of treatment of various infectious diseases.
+PCR can diagnose the disease and also monitor the effectiveness of treatment of various infectious diseases.